joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/29/opinion/britney-spears-conservatorship.html?searchResultPosition=3

 **What to Know About the Heat Wave**\
-`The triple-digit temperatures in Oregon, Washington State and Canada have been exacerbated by an intense drought.`\
+`The recent triple-digit temperatures in Oregon, Washington State and Canada were exacerbated by an intense drought.`\
 https://nytimes.com/2021/06/29/us/heat-wave-cause.html?searchResultPosition=4

 **Caveh Zahedi Has So Many Stories to Tell**\